Startup Austria

 The FFG, Austria’s Research Promotion Agency, is one of the best-kept funding secrets for Austrian startups.
-Not because it is actually secret, the information is publicly available, but because most founders either do not know about it, assume it is only for research institutions, or are intimidated by the application process.
+Not because it's actually secret, the information is publicly available, but because most founders either don't know about it, assume it's only for research institutions, or are intimidated by the application process.

 What the FFG Actually Is